jbock-java/jbock/README.md

 }
 ````

+If jbock is properly configured as an annotation processor,
-If your build tool is set up correctly, the presence of this annotated class
+then the presence of this annotated class
-will cause code to be generated at compile time.
+will cause further source code to be generated at compile time.
 Specifically, a class named `MyArguments_Parser`
 will be generated, which can be seen
 [here.](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java)
-It can be used in a *main* method:
+This is how it's normally used in a *main* method:

 ````java
 String[] argv = { "-v2", "file.txt" }; // for example